daronphang/programming-resources/brokers/message/rabbitMQ/rabbitMQ.md

 ## RabbitMQ

 Most widely deployed open source message broker/queue manager.
 Lightweight and easy to deploy on premises and in the cloud.
-Can be deployed in distributed and federated configurations to meet high-scale, high-availablity requirements.
+Can be deployed in distributed and federated configurations to meet high-scale, high-availability requirements.

-RabbitMQ can deal with high-throughput use cases such as online transacations or payment processing.
+RabbitMQ can deal with high-throughput use cases such as online transactions or payment processing.
 It is generally used to handle background and CRON jobs (scheduler) or as a message broker between microservices.

 ### Acknowledgements